livseibert5/BreakoutGame/doc/PLAN.md

 #### Level 1
 Level 1 will be the most basic level of the game.
-Single-hit blocks will be arranged in a large outline of a heart with a region in the middle made of multi-hit blocks.
-These multi-hit blocks will be adjacent to a power-up in the center.
+Single-hit blocks will be arranged in a large outline of a heart with a region in the middle that contains more single-hit blocks as well as power-ups.

     0000000000000000
     0001110000111000